abdullahmorrison/WeightLossTracker/README.md

 ## Future Possibilities
 - [ ] Allow users to input pictures of food and food labels
+- [ ] Make the "track food eaten" div a fixed size and scrollable
 - [ ] Add a tips feature
 - [ ] Add coach/admin feature
   - [ ] Add ability for users to ask questions to their coaches